DrA1ex/esp_shades/README.md

 | `MQTT_TOPIC_POSITION`	   | `MQTT_OUT_TOPIC_POSITION`     | `float32` | 0..100  | Position, can switch to 0..100  	   |
 | `MQTT_TOPIC_NIGHT_MODE`	   | `MQTT_OUT_TOPIC_NIGHT_MODE` 	 | `uint8_t` | 0..1    | Night mode _state: ON (1) / OFF (0) |

-\* Actual topic values decalred in `constants.h`
+\* Actual topic values declared in `constants.h`

 ## Misc

 ### Configuring a Secure WebSocket Proxy with Nginx

 If you're hosting a Web UI that uses SSL, you'll need to set up a Secure WebSocket (`wss://...`) server instead of the non-secure `ws://` provided by your ESP.
 Browsers require secure socket connections for WebSocket functionality, so this configuration is essential.

 To achieve this, you can use Nginx as a proxy to create an SSL-enabled WebSocket connection.